frappe/erpnext_documentation/user/manual/en/introduction/do-i-need-an-erp.md

   * $$$ - Saves money.
   * **Easier to configure:** Big ERPs are notoriously hard to setup and will ask you a zillion questions before you can do something meaningful.
-  * **Easier to use:** Modern web like user interface will keep your users happy and in familiar territory.
+  * **Easier to use:** Modern web-like user interface will keep your users happy and in familiar territory.
   * **Open Source :** This software is always free and you can host it anywhere you like.

 {next}